No Bake Peanut Butter Cornflake Cookies (5 ingredients!)

 Cornflake Cookies are super addictive, with an absolutely irresistible mix of crunchy cereal flakes, sweet sugar and salty peanut butter!
 These simple no bake cookies are quick and easy to whip up with just 5 ingredients.
 Delicious drop cookies that are full of nostalgic flavor and chewy goodness.
 The perfect treat for kiddos and adults!

-I’m so in love with these childhood favorites.
+I’m so in love with these childhood favorite cornflake cookies.
 Not only are they incredibly tasty, but you can whip them up so fast – just a few minutes on the stovetop, then plop them down on some wax paper and let them set (or don’t!).
 As an added plus, you’ll only need 5 simple ingredients.
 Easy, delicious recipes like this one are the BEST!!

 Traditionally, no bake cookies have an oatmeal base, but for this recipe, Corn Flakes are the base of the cookie!
 Actually, my grandma always used Special K cereal, not Corn Flakes.
 Special K is a bit puffier and sweeter than Corn Flakes cereal.
 Special K cereal pairs with the creamy peanut butter to create a wonderfully sweet and salty cookie!

 Just 5 simple ingredients is all you need!
-You might even have all of the ingredients you need to make my easy peanut butter Corn Flake cookies in your pantry right now.
+You might even have everything in your pantry right now.
 If that’s the case, I recommend you go make some right now.
 Trust me, you’re going to love them!
+Here’s the list:

 - Sugar.
-Regular, granulated sugar is a must for these cookies!
+Regular, granulated sugar is a must!
 It helps them cook and set with the best texture.

 - Light Karo corn syrup.
-Karo syrup is a brand of corn syrup, which gives cornflake cookies extra sweetness and a chewy, moist texture.
+Karo syrup is a brand of corn syrup, which gives these extra sweetness and a chewy, moist texture.
 Be sure to use light!

 - Peanut butter.
 The creamy type works best.
 I don’t recommend using a natural peanut butter or one that’s runny.
 I like to use Jif or Skippy peanut butter.

 - Cereal.
-Special K cereal flakes are puffy and sweet!
+Special K cereal flakes are puffy, sweet and have the perfect crunch!
 They remind me of a flat version of Rice Krispies.
 I prefer to use them instead of Corn Flakes, which tend to be a bit sharp and bland.
-If you prefer to use Corn Flakes, simply use 2 extra cups.
+If you prefer to use cornflake cereal, simply use 2 extra cups.

 - Vanilla.
 For extra delicious flavor!

 Grab the ingredients, your healthiest appetite (and by healthy I mean BIG), and get ready for some awesome no-baking!
-This cornflake cookie recipe is so easy!
+Here’s the simple process:

-- Combine sugar and corn syrup.
-In a large saucepan, bring sugar and syrup to a boil; stirring frequently.
+- Combine sugar and light corn syrup.
+In a large saucepan, bring sugar and syrup to a boil; stirring with a spatula frequently.

 - Stir in peanut butter.
 Once the mixture begins to boil, remove the pan from heat and stir in peanut butter until smooth.